simonambridge/SparkSensorData/README.md

 ##Exercise 2 - use a data generator

-For this exercise we'll use a Java data generator netCat.java:
+For this exercise we'll use the Java data generator netCat.java:

 Navigate to the source directory and compile the netCat.java source file:
 ```
 cd ./src/main/java
 javac netCat.java
 ```
-netCat takes four parameters:
+Java netCat takes four parameters:
-- data type - linear or non-linear
+- data type - generate a linear or non-linear dataset
 - sample rate in ms
-- number of samples
+- number of samples to send
-- streaming port
+- streaming port to send the data to

-In this example netCat will send 1000 non-linear samples @ 10 per second (1 per 100ms) to port 8080
+In this example Java netCat will send 1000 non-linear samples @ 50 samples per second (1 per 20ms) to port 8080
 ```
 $ java netCat n 100 1000 8080
 *****************************************